Potential Impact Of Brexit On The UK Insurance Industry 2024

 As every insurance product is different to cater to the individual needs of policyholders, the single market offers a greater variety of products.

-Moreover, it allows UK insurance firms to sell policies across the Member States without additional requirements or costs for additional regulations oversight.
+Moreover, it allows UK insurance firms to sell policies across the Member States without additional requirements or costs for oversight of additional regulations.

 International Trading Links